Integrating HVAC ducts into architectural designs.

 Duct integration in HVAC systems can present various challenges, especially touching on addressing space limitations and architectural constraints.
 Additionally, retrofitting HVAC ducts in historic or architecturally significant buildings requires careful planning and innovative solutions.
 This section explores some of the key challenges faced in HVAC duct integration and offers insights into overcoming them.

-READ MORE Selecting the right materials for HVAC ducts.
+READ MORE Evaluating the efficiency of circular HVAC ducts.

 1. Addressing space limitations and architectural constraints